Wondering how to help a student who does not seem to enjoy school?

 See the Winter 2007 issue of the Journal of Positive Behavior Interventions for an interesting article on a project that involved teaching school teams to use FBA: Crone, Hawken, & Bergstrom (2007).

-PBS may be able to reduce suspensions and expulsion from school.
-For research ideas on this, see (a) What Do School Records Reveal about Events Leading Up to Expulsion from School?
-(Tobin & Flannery, 2006), (b) new text version of the Sugai-Tobin Archival Review-Revised (STAR-R), and
+PBIS may be able to reduce suspensions and expulsion from school.
+For research ideas on this, see What Do School Records Reveal about Events Leading Up to Expulsion from School?
+(Tobin & Flannery, 2006).

 The next two items are links to pdf files from presentations at the Council for Exceptional Children (CEC) Conference in Salt Lake City in April of 2006.
 The first is a questionnaire that school behavior support teams can use to track progress.
 The second is a PowerPoint presentation: